JustParsa/RSA_Encryption/README.md

 RSA_Encryption
 ==============

 I decided to implement the famous RSA encryption in python.
 I had fun doing it.
 Obviously I had to use  some well known  methods to allow python to quickly generate huge primes.
-I took the code for the Rabin Miller and the generation of huge prime from elsewheres but aside from that, the rest is done by me.
+I took the code for the Rabin Miller and the generation of huge prime from elsewhere, but aside from that, the rest is done by me.

 All modules are fully functional and tested for python 3.4.1.

-Unforunately, the generation of the huge primes is done with Mersenne Twister which is deterministic.
+Unfortunately, the generation of the huge primes is done with Mersenne Twister which is deterministic.
 Until I implement a cryptographically secure generation of random numbers, this project should not be used for serious cryptographic purposes.

 Instructions: